VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 [CSS initial validation report](docs/testing/validator-screenshots/css-validator-ratio-value-error.png)

 [CSS final validation report](docs/testing/validator-screenshots/css-validator-passed.png)

+Fixes Implemented:
+- Adjusted format of the value used for aspect-ratio because "1" is not a valid aspect-ratio value.

 ## Lighthouse Reports
 I frequently used Lighthouse in the Chrome Developer Tools to allow me to test the performance, accessibility, best practices and SEO of the website during the development of the website.
 Images were converted to webp format as suggested in a Lighthouse report performed after implementing the photo gallery feature and compressed to improve performance.